 From that moment on I focused on art, and went on to obtain a Master of Fine Arts degree from Rutgers University.
 Now, how to make a living?
 Fortune shined in an out-of-the-blue job offer to work at a small tile manufacturing studio in Buck’s County, Pennsylvania.
 I got my hands back in clay and began learning traditional tile making techniques.
 So much to learn: elements of design, glaze chemistry, kiln firing, tile and mosaic installation.
 A door had opened on a whole new world, the art of tile.

 Eventually I was ready to start my own studio.
 I picked the name based on my love of terra cotta clay and nature: Eartha Handmade Tile.
 My little studio in Southern Maryland is located in a funky purple building outfitted with thrift store chandeliers and a deck filled with flowers.
-My sweet dog Uma comes with me to work every day (lucky me).
+New dog Finn is leaning the studio ropes (play please).